learn-co-curriculum/intro-to-data-types.js/README.md

 ```

 ### Booleans
-As in Ruby, booleans can only be the logical values `true` or `false`.
-Booleans play a big role in control flows and looping in JavaScript.
+A boolean can only be one of two possible values: `true` or `false`.
+Booleans play a big role in logical control flows and looping in JavaScript.
 ```js
 typeof true
 //=> "boolean"